In today’s crowded and increasingly digital content marketing landscape, you need a strong content strategy in order to reach your audience.

 Moz’s Whiteboard Friday series

-Moz’s Whiteboard Friday series is another example of a brand providing real value by covering topics that address customer needs and challenges.
+Moz’s Whiteboard Friday series is another content strategy example showing a brand providing real value by covering topics that address customer needs and challenges.
 The Whiteboard Friday series, started by Moz founder Rand Fishkin, launched when Moz itself was a very young company.
 Rand used the videos to address common and complex industry topics in a visual, engaging way.

 The series quickly gained momentum.
 The content was valuable and SaaS professionals responded, subscribing to their channel in droves.
 Rand is no longer with Moz today, but the series still publishes every Friday.
 It’s now one of the longest-running B2B video series.